mrandolph83/donutz/README.md

 # Donutz

 A prototype app to order your favorite donuts from your favorite donut shop.

-TODO: Delete this and the text above, and describe your gem
+This app allows you to know what donuts are still available at the shop, and how many are still left.
+After placing an order, real-time updates show how many donuts are left after each order is placed.

 ## Installation